 From May to September 2017, six one-day regional and national consultations took place in Bangladesh, Jordan, Mexico, Peru, South Africa and Tajikistan.
+In addition, a "preconsultation" under a different methodology was held in the Netherlands, which also provided valuable feedback.
 An effort was made to bring a diverse group of stakeholders to the consultations, from national governments, international organizations, academia, civil society and the private sector, including from sectors outside the water sector, to collect as many points of view on the Principles and their operationalization as possible.